kasperwtrcolor/yesnodao/README.md

 - [License](#license)

 ## About
 YESNODAO is an adorable pixel-art prediction market built on the Solana blockchain.
-Users can stake 0.001 SOL on daily yes/no questions, predict outcomes, and earn rewards.
+Users can stake X SOL on daily yes/no questions, predict outcomes, and earn rewards.
 Correct guessers split the pot, with cute animations celebrating winning predictions in vibrant, Disney-inspired colors.

 ## Features
 -   **Decentralized Prediction Market:** Stake SOL on various Yes/No questions.